 ”Package not found in project” error?

-This happens when yarn.lock is out of sync after renaming your app.
+If you see an error like:yarn.lock is out of sync after renaming your app.
 Fix it:

 iOS build fails with Swift errors?

-If you see errors like missing argument for parameter 'logHandlers' in expo-widgets:
+If you see errors likemissing argument for parameter 'logHandlers' in expo-widgets:

-The postinstall script applies patches automatically.
+postinstall script applies patches automatically.
 If issues persist, manually verify patches exist in /patches/ directory.

 App won’t start?